RGdevlop/Blockchain_AI_Financial_Application/readme.md

-BTP code
+An application using blockchain and AI in financial applications

-download the data set from - https://www.kaggle.com/mlg-ulb/creditcardfraud/data
+Download the data set from - https://www.kaggle.com/mlg-ulb/creditcardfraud/data